emer/axon/sims/deepspace/README.md

 S --> IO
       o
       | --o Ci --o CoutD --> Act
-    CNiPred -------o CoutU --> Inh --o Act
+    CNiIO -------o CoutU --> Inh --o Act
       ^
 ```

-* CNiPred cannot have up / down versions because it needs to inhibit in proportion to excitatory S sensory input to IO.
+* CNiIO cannot have up / down versions because it needs to inhibit in proportion to excitatory S sensory input to IO.
 Its inhibitory output always must go up with learning / in response to sensory signals.

 *